 Clothes line similar to the one my mom had in our backyard until we sold my parents house in 1977.
 CC 2011.
 By Nina Matthews Photography.

-This is exactly like the Chambers Stove that my Grandma Be a had in her kitchen in Queens.
+in her kitchen in Queens.
 This stove was purchased when my grandparents built their home in the mid 1930s and it was still be used when the house was sold in 1985.
 I wish that Rodolfo and I had Grandma Bea’s stove today!
 CC 2005.
 By Bill on Capital Hill (Bill Walsh).

 Ford’s 1965 Mustang ways introduced at the 1964-1965 New York World’s Fair when it opened on April 22, 1964.
 My dad’s folks were there opening day along with my grandmother’s sister Aunt Hedi who was visiting from Switzerland.
 My dad got this exact car in 1965 and this is the car I learned to drive in.
 Such memories.
 CC 2010.
 By Timothy Wildey.